JERM023/Active-Directory-GPO-Lab/README.md

 - Windows Server environment setup

 ---
-### Screenshots
+#### Screenshots

 ![GPO](GPO-1.png)
--Logged in as User John (User the Policy applies to)
+Logged in as User John (The User this policy applies to)
 ![GPO](GPO-2.png)
 ![GPO](GPO-3.png)
--As you can see, he was not able to access the Control Panel
+As you can see, he is not able to access the Control Panel
 ![GPO](GPO-4.png)
 ---